diegozain/alles/projects/pdes/hhd/README.md

 where g is the Green function that solves the Laplace equation on Ω with a source at **xo**.

+## Note

+I am not entirely sure the boundaries are well recovered.
+I should check that.

 ## References
 1. **The Natural Helmholtz-Hodge Decomposition for Open-Boundary Flow Analysis**. *Harsh Bhatia, Valerio Pascucci, Peer-Timo Bremer*.
 IEEE Transactions on Visualization and Computer Graphics, 2014.
 1. **The Helmholtz-Hodge Decomposition — A Survey**. *Harsh Bhatia, Gregory Norgard, Valerio Pascucci, Peer-Timo Bremer*.
 IEEE Transactions on Visualization and Computer Graphics, 2013.